 The structure of the modern-day workforce and education has drastically changed and continues to be more digitally based.
 Many job opportunities, workplace skills-development programs, class schedules, and educational resources are now found and conducted online.
 Without Broadband access, individuals in unserved and underserved communities could miss out on these opportunities, thus leading to further economic disparities.
 To improve outcomes in this space, digital inclusion can aid students by allowing them to access remote learning, access their school resources in a safe manner, and connect with educational professionals.
 This enables South Carolina to develop its talent and allows the workforce to access resources that South Carolina provides to continue career development and create economic stability.

 - SC Department of Employment and Workforce

 - State Workforce Development Board

 - Department of Social Services

 - Local technical colleges

 - South Carolina School Districts

 - Department of Corrections

-- Historically Black Colleges and Universities (HBCUs)South Carolina Public Libraries

-- SC Office of Adult Education

 Existing plans:

 S.C.
 Department of Employment and Workforce 2018 Strategic Plan